raspichu/VRC-tools/README.md

 4. The components or GameObjects won't be deleted when building the avatar.

 **Note:** The tool provides a warning if you attempt to add a `Transform` component to the list.

+### Material replacer

+This tool allows you to easily replace all the materials that are inside of a GameObject.
+1. Right-click on a GameObject and select `Pichu -> Material replacer`
+   - Alternatively, open the window via `Window -> Pichu -> Unused Bone Remover`.
+2. Select the new material and choose which materials from the list you want to replace.

 ## Installation
 1. **VCC Listing**